nosilver4u/ewww-image-optimizer/readme.txt

 * added: cleanup .webp and database records when using Enable Media Replace
 * fixed: Divi builder will not load with Easy IO and Include All Resources active
 * fixed: image cover block with fixed width scaled too much
+* fixed: PNG placeholders could use more memory than available
 * removed: Lazy Load CSS gradient for blank placeholders

 = 5.1.2 =